Kyrgyz people: Pakistan

 Kyrgyz are the only Turkic people native to Pakistan.
 The Kyrgyz in Pakistan live mostly in the north, primarily Chitral, where Kyrgyz is the only Turkic language spoken in Pakistan.
 There are only a few thousand left, and many have assimilated with Pashtun or the Kho.
 They used to dominate the region of Gilgit-Baltistan.
 There are also Afghan refugees of Kyrgyz origin in Pakistan.
 Some also come from Kyrgyzstan from the Soviet-Afghan War where some defected and settled in Pakistan.
 There are also Kyrgyz nationals who work in Pakistan.

+United States

+The Kyrgyz American Foundation (KAF) is a US registered non-profit organization with the mission to strengthen civil, humanitarian, cultural and business ties between Kyrgyzstan and the United States by advancing intercultural awareness and cooperation.
+While preserving the multicultural heritage of Kyrgyzstan, KAF strives to cultivate a strong sense of identity for Kyrgyz Americans living in the US through cultural and educational initiatives.

+Kyrgyz-Washington Sister Region Organization was established in 2019.
+The organization is governed by a board of directors consisting of business, government, and community leaders, as well as ordinary citizens, in Wenatchee, Washington.
+The mission of the Kyrgyz-Washington Sister Region Organization is to foster cross-cultural understanding and professional development between Kyrgyzstan and Washington State.
+The mission is carried out through exchanges of delegations between the two regions and by undertaking professional analysis and advances in Kyrgyzstan and Washington State in the areas of agricultural development, outdoor recreational tourism, and water resource management.